SusanZheng15/iOS-Swift-CoreData-Assessment/README.md

 ## Instructions

-* Fork and clone this repository.
-Your final result will be submitted as a pull request to the `learn-students` repository.
 * Your app should persistently store authors and books, and you'll have to set up those relationships in your `xcdatamodeld`.
 Each book has one author, but each author may have multiple books.
 * Create in your `DataStore` class a function named `generateTestData`, which inserts the following books and authors into your data store:
   * *The Swift Programming Language* by Apple Inc.